jean-pierreBoth/kmerutils/README.md

 ## Kmer Compression and Counting

-The bases are encoded on 2 bits.
+The bases are presently encoded on 2 bits.
 Kmer can be stored 32-bit or 64-bit words thus providing compressed representation up to 32 bases with the 2-bit alphabet.
 Kmer and compressed Kmer are represented respectively by trait *KmerT* and *CompressedKmerT*.
 A kmer is identified with its reverse complement in the counting methods.